Hattyot/ICA0006/ubuntu_vm_ansible/README.md

 ### Grafana
 Grafana is a monitoring tool, in our case used to easily visualise and manage logs.\
 Port: 3000
+### Apache2
+Apache2 is an http server, in our case we use it as a front for a file server.\
+Port: 5000
 ___
 ### Nginx
 Nginx directs traffic towards the vm's services. \